Grammy Award for Best Mexican/Mexican-American Album

-The Grammy Award for Best Mexican/Mexican-American Album was an award presented to recording artists for quality albums in the Mexican music genre at the Grammy Awards, a ceremony that was established in 1958 and originally called the Gramophone Awards.
+The Grammy Award for Best Mexican/Mexican-American Album was an award presented to recording artists for quality albums in the Mexican American music genre at the Grammy Awards, a ceremony that was established in 1958 and originally called the Gramophone Awards.
 Honors in several categories are presented at the ceremony annually by the National Academy of Recording Arts and Sciences of the United States to "honor artistic achievement, technical proficiency and overall excellence in the recording industry, without regard to album sales or chart position".

 Since its inception, the award category has had several name changes.
 From 1984 to 1991 the award was known as Best Mexican-American Performance.
 From 1992 to 1994 it was awarded as Best Mexican-American Album.
 In 1995 it returned to the title Best Mexican-American Performance.
 From 1996 to 1998 it was awarded as Best Mexican-American/Tejano Music Performance.
 In 1999, the category name was changed to Best Mexican-American Music Performance, and in 2000 it returned to the title Best Mexican-American Performance once again.
 From 2001 to 2008 the award was presented as Best Mexican/Mexican-American Album.
 In 2009, the category was split into two new fields: Best Norteño Album and Best Regional Mexican Album.

 Mexican-American artist Flaco Jiménez is the most-awarded performer in the category with four wins, twice as a solo performer and twice as member of Texas Tornados and Los Super Seven.
 He is followed by fellow Mexican-American performer Pepe Aguilar with three winning albums and by American singers Vikki Carr and Linda Ronstadt, Mexican singers Luis Miguel and Joan Sebastian, and bands La Mafia and Los Lobos, with two wins each.
-Mexican ranchera performer Vicente Fernández was the most nominated artist without a win with ten unsuccessful nominations.
+Mexican ranchera performer Vicente Fernández was the most nominated artist without a win with ten unsuccessful "nominations.